MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 ### **✔️ DO** review OData response warnings

 Each query you execute gets checked against a set of predefined rules.
-Violations are returned back in the OData response following `@vsts.warnings`.
+Violations return the OData response following `@vsts.warnings`.
 Review these warnings as they provide current and context-sensitive information on how to improve your query.

 > [!div class="tabbedCodeSnippets"]
 > ```JSON